 Speech synthesis Artificial production of human speech A synthetic voice announcing an arriving train in Sweden.
 Speech synthesis is the artificial production of human speech.
 A computer system used for this purpose is called a speech synthesizer, and can be implemented in software or hardware products.
 A text-to-speech (TTS) system converts normal language text into speech; other systems render symbolic linguistic representations like phonetic transcriptions into speech.[1]
 The reverse process is speech recognition.
 The quality of a speech synthesizer is judged by its similarity to the human voice and by its ability to be understood clearly.
 History[edit] Long before the invention of electronic signal processing, some people tried to build machines to emulate human speech.
 In the 1930s Bell Labs developed the vocoder, which automatically analyzed speech into its fundamental tones and resonances.
 Dr. Electronic devices[edit] Synthesizer technologies[edit] Concatenation synthesis[edit] Diphone synthesis[edit]

-Theoretical computer science Subfield of computer science and mathematics An artistic representation of a Turing machine.
-Turing machines are used to model general computing devices.
-Theoretical computer science (TCS) is a subset of general computer science and mathematics that focuses on mathematical aspects of computer science such as the theory of computation, lambda calculus, and type theory.
+Theoretical computer science Subfield of computer science and mathematics Theoretical computer science is a subfield of computer science and mathematics that focuses on the abstract and mathematical foundations of computation.
 It is difficult to circumscribe the theoretical areas precisely.
-TCS covers a wide variety of topics including algorithms, data structures, computational complexity, parallel and distributed computation, probabilistic computation, quantum computation, automata theory, information theory, cryptography, program semantics and verification, algorithmic game theory, machine learning, computational biology, computational economics, computational geometry, and computational number theory and algebra.
-History[edit] Information theory was added to the field with a 1948 mathematical theory of communication by Claude Shannon.
+The ACM's Special Interest Group on Algorithms and Computation Theory (SIGACT) provides the following description:[1] TCS covers a wide variety of topics including algorithms, data structures, computational complexity, parallel and distributed computation, probabilistic computation, quantum computation, automata theory, information theory, cryptography, program semantics and verification, algorithmic game theory, machine learning, computational biology, computational economics, computational geometry, and computational number theory and algebra.
+Information theory was added to the field with a 1948 mathematical theory of communication by Claude Shannon.
+An algorithm is a step-by-step procedure for calculations. [edit]

 by raviii Apr 24